Commander bites again: Biden's dog has nipped another Secret Service officer

 The German shepherd is known to have bitten several agents a total of 10 times between October 2022 and January 2023 — incidents that came to light through a lawsuit filed by conservative watchdog group Judicial Watch.

+The President and First Lady are incredibly grateful to the Secret Service and Executive Residence staff for all they do to keep them, their family, and the country safe.

-The White House had said that it was working on "additional leashing protocols and training" for Commander, and has noted that the busy White House grounds can be stressful for pets.
+The White House had said that it was working on "additional leashing protocols and training" for Commander.
+"As we've noted before, the White House can be a stressful environment for family pets, and the First Family continues to work on ways to help Commander handle the often unpredictable nature of the White House grounds," said Elizabeth Alexander, a spokesperson for first lady Jill Biden.

 This is the second Biden dog that has bitten agents.
 The first was Major, a dog they adopted from a shelter and brought to the White House in 2021.
 But after a couple of biting incidents, Major was went to live with a family friend in Delaware.
 The Bidens got Commander as a puppy later that year, in December 2021.